Staff in the United States

-Will Funk has a Bachelor’s Degree in Organizational Leadership from Biola University and currently works as a contracts manager at Northrop Grumman Corporation where he coordinates directly with end customers to negotiate and administer the formation and change of contracts.
+Will Funk has a Bachelor’s Degree in Organizational Leadership from Biola University and currently works for Tecolote Research as an Acquisition Manager.
 Will is an active member at Life Covenant Church.
 He has twice served on the church’s Vision Team (2008-2011 and 2013-present).
-Will and his wife Deanne have been married for 11 years.
-They have two children, Travis (5) and Sadie (4).
+Will and his wife Deanne have been married for 15 years.
+They have two children, Travis (9) and Sadie (7).
 In his free time he enjoys surfing, reading, and binge-watching the Bachelor (just kidding).
 Actually, Homeland is his favorite show.

 Alex and Melanie Viana are two of Life for Mozambique’s founding members.
-In the fall of 2015 they moved to Mozambique to support our local ministries there.
-The Vianas are currently tackling intensive language learning courses in the capitol city of Maputo.
-Their goal is to transition to city of Beira by the end of 2016.
-There they will provide instruction to pastors and leaders in the areas of theology, Bible, and leadership training; as well as raise up vocational and self-sustainment opportunities for individuals and our two orphanages.
+In the fall of 2015 they moved to Beira, Mozambique to support our local ministries there.
+They provide instruction to pastors and leaders in the areas of theology, Bible, and leadership training; as well as raise up vocational and self-sustainment opportunities for individuals and our two orphanages.
 In doing so, they are supporting our churches, ministries, and the local communities in ways that maintain dignity and provide a way forward for the country of Mozambique.

 Alex and Melanie have been married for 19 years and each possess over two decades of local church leadership and ministry experience.
 Having run his own business for 29 years, Alex brings a wealth of knowledge and experience to their daily work in Mozambique.
 Additionally, Melanie has a Masters of Arts in Theology degree Fuller Theological Seminary.
-In 2009, they adopted their seven-year-old twin sons, Joshua and Joseph.
-The boys own the biggest smiles and hearts in the eastern hemisphere and are attending school in Maputo.
+In 2009, they adopted their twin sons, Joshua and Joseph.
+The boys own the biggest smiles and hearts in the eastern hemisphere and are attending school in Beira.
 They are also working on perfecting their light saber sound effects.
-In their free time, Melanie likes to sew and quilt, while Alex enjoys watching Portuguese TV shows to assist with his language acquisition.
+In their free time, Melanie likes to sew and quilt, while Alex enjoys watching Portuguese TV, as well as the sitcom Friends (beware, he will quote the show when you are with him!).

 Antonio Boisse Quipa